-And it had now been the beginning of the winter period.
+When the Newfoundland Battalion returned to the Front on that January 23 of 1917, it had been the beginning of the winter period on the Western Front.
 As had been and was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was to be a shortage of fuel and many other things - for most of the combatants of both sides.

-It was also to be a time of sickness, and the medical facilities would be kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+It was also a time of sickness, and the medical facilities were to be kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.

-This period had also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were to be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were to be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.

-On February 18 the 1st Battalion had begun a five-day trek back from Coisy to the forward area where it was to go back into the firing-line on February 23, there to relieve a unit of the 1st Lancashire Fusiliers.
-It had been at a place called Sailly-Saillisel and the reception offered by the Germans would be both lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
+On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
+It was at a place called Sailly-Saillisel and the reception offered by the Germans was to be lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
 The Newfoundlanders were to be withdrawn on February 25...to return just three days later.